Eretria: Archaic to Roman period

 The earliest surviving mention of Eretria was by Homer (Iliad 2.537), who listed Eretria as one of the Greek cities which sent ships to the Trojan War.
 In the 8th century BC, Eretria and her near neighbour and rival, Chalcis, were both powerful and prosperous trading cities.
 Eretria controlled the Aegean islands of Andros, Tenos and Ceos.
 They also held territory in Boeotia on the Greek mainland.
 Eretria was also involved in the Greek colonisation and founded the colonies of Pithekoussai and Cumae in Italy together with Chalcis.

 Coin of Eretria, 500–490 BC.
 Silver obol.
 Obverse: Facing head of cow.
 Reverse: Octopus in incuse square.

 At the end of the 8th century BC, however, Eretria and Chalcis fought a prolonged war (known mainly from the account in Thucydides as the Lelantine War) for control of the fertile Lelantine plain.
 Little is known of the details of this war, but it is clear that Eretria was defeated.
 The city was destroyed and Eretria lost her lands in Boeotia and her Aegean dependencies.
 Neither Eretria nor Chalcis ever again counted for much in Greek politics.
 As a result of this defeat, Eretria turned to colonisation.
-She planted colonies in the northern Aegean, on the coast of Macedon, in Italy, and in Sicily.
+It planted colonies in the northern Aegean, on the coast of Macedon, in Italy, and in Sicily.